piky/devstack/README.md

 Each service that can be run under HTTPD + mod_wsgi also has an override toggle available that can be set in your ``local.conf``.

-Keystone is run under HTTPD + mod_wsgi by default.
+Keystone and Ceilometer are run under HTTPD + mod_wsgi by default.

 Example (Keystone):